2010–2013 Southern United States and Mexico drought: Effects

 The drought caused severe lack of water in the southern plains and Rocky Mountains as well as numerous wildfires, in particular the 2011 Texas wildfires, the Wallow Fire and Horseshoe 2 Fire in Arizona, the Whitewater-Baldy Complex Fire and Little Bear Fire in New Mexico, and the 2012 Colorado wildfires in Colorado.
 Mexico also saw serious impact from the drought which decimated crops, killed over a million cattle, and stressed local water and food supplies.
 The drought has been described as the worst seen in the country in 70 years.

 By the end of August 2011, a ban on outdoor burning was in effect for 251 of the 254 Texas counties.
 Lake levels in Texas had declined vastly, some by as much as 50 feet; E.V.
-Spence Reservoir was only 1% full.
+Spence Reservoir dropped below 1% capacity in July 2011.
 This revealed various previously submerged items, ranging from a Native American's skull to a Space Shuttle Columbia tank.
 On August 30, several homes in Oklahoma City were destroyed along with 1,500 wooded acres.
 Hundreds of homes had to be evacuated.

 The drought had a detrimental effect on Texas and Oklahoma cattle ranches, who deeply culled their herds and helped cut the national cattle population to the lowest level in decades.

 2012 spring rainfall improved conditions in many parts of Texas and by April 12, 2012, only 14% of the state was in "exceptional" drought, compared to 88% at the drought's peak.

 In spring and summer of 2012, the drought expanded and formed the 2012 North American drought, affecting more than 80% of the contiguous United States.